A common challenge for manufacturing facilities is bringing in new equipment.

 Conclusion

 Involving the right groups into conversations around new equipment purchases is critical to every manufacturer.
-Big, medium, or large, every plant will face challenges when it comes to designing, purchasing, and comissioning equipment.
+Big, medium, or large, every plant will face challenges when it comes to designing, purchasing, and commissioning equipment.
+Utilization of various Root Cause Analysis Tools such as the 5 Whys can help with getting these machines onto the plant floor.

 Blog Author Image